SaravananRajaraman/webpack-appcache-plugin/README.md

 * `exclude`: An array of strings or regex patterns.
 Assets in the compilation that match any of these patterns will be excluded from the manifest.
 * `output`: The filename to write the appcache to
+* `publicPath`: A string to override the path on run time.

 ## License